-South China Pirates: South China Seas, Pirates Taiwan- Pirates Hideouts
+South China Pirates: South China Seas, Pirates in Taiwan- Pirates Hideouts

 Pirates in the Far East